 Marramarra National Park is on the southern side of the Hawkesbury River, to the north-west of Sydney.
 The national park covers many sandstones ridges as well as mangrove swamps along the Hawkesbury River and its tributaries.
 Although described as “one of the Hawkesbury’s best-kept secrets”, many of the bushwalking and mountain-biking routes follow the top of ridges along fire trails, and are not particularly pleasant – especially in summer.
-However, there are are a few nice trails as well as opportunities for kayaking.
+However, there are are a few nice trails for bushwalking and mountain-biking, as well as opportunities for kayaking.

 The park is bounded by the Hawkesbury River in the north, Berowra Creek to the east, and private land to the south and west; urbanisation and development of private land has meant that some trails are no longer publicly accessible (many of these have been illegally blocked by land owners).

 There are a handful of trig stations in Marramarra National Park, with a few close to trails and many more requiring some serious bush-bashing along remote ridges.

 The traditional custodians of Marramarra were the Darug (or Dharug) people, and there are many indigenous heritage sites in Marramarra National Park including rock engravings, cave art, grinding grooves, scarred trees and stone arrangements.
 Canoelands, one of the most significant Aboriginal sites around Sydney, was of great importance in the ritual and mythology of the local people.

 The majority of bushwalks in the park are firetrails (which also allow mountain biking, an often horses), although there are a few dedicated bushwalking tracks.

 |Calabash Ridge Fire Trail||2.6km||Easy||Partial loop on a firetrail.
 No views.||Map|